Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research. . .

 - Include a running head (shortened version of the title) at the top of each page to identify the manuscript.
 The running head must not contain any author names or initials.

 - IMPORTANT!
 Manuscript files uploaded for review should NOT include any of the authors' names or institutional affiliations to facilitate blind peer review.
-The exception to this is Book Reviews which will be reviewed by editorial staff and do not need to be blinded.

 - For Military/VA Authors: Please refer to your organization's publication submission policy/process and include a copy of publication approval from your organization.